 You can find out about the new automatic renewals service on LibAnswers

-You can request one week and normal loan items using SOLAR Library search, to be delivered to the Library site of your choosing.
+You can request one week and normal loan items using Library Search, to be delivered to the Library site of your choosing.

 To place a request:

 *You cannot request a pickup location for an item that is equal to the item home site if items are currently available for loan.